DsharpMaj7/Telegram-AI-Agent---Live-/README.md

-A telegram chatbot powered by OpenAI powered by n8n cloud.
+A telegram chatbot using OpenAI chat model powered by n8n cloud.

 **Features**:
 - Responds to user messages